aws-samples/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/troubleshooting/_index.en.md

 The **output** should look similar to
 <pre>
 Start allocating memory...
 [ E27 ] Insufficient memory available.
-User-provided `memory` is 3072 MB, which is more than the available hugepage memory.
+User provided `memory` is 3072 MB, which is more than the available hugepage memory.
 You can increase the available memory by editing the `memory_mib` value from '/etc/nitro_enclaves/allocator.yaml' and then enable the nitro-enclaves-allocator.service.

 For more details, please visit https://docs.aws.amazon.com/enclaves/latest/user/cli-errors.html#E27